Many companies track their employees in the field. Few do so in a legally compliant manner.

 Regulations are one thing; corporate culture is another.
 Even with a fully compliant GDPR policy, the introduction of geolocation can generate resistance if it isn’t communicated in the right way.
 Employees who fear surveillance aren’t being irrational — they’re right to wonder how their data will be used.
 The way you present the system determines whether it’s accepted calmly or experienced as oppressive control.

 The most effective message is one that highlights the benefits for the employees themselves.
-GPS clocking in objectively verifies their hours — no one can accuse them of non-existent lateness or of leaving early.
+GPS clocking in and out objectively records their hours — no one can accuse them of non-existent lateness or of leaving early.
 The photo report documents their work and protects them from clients who might dispute services that were actually provided.
-Privacy is guaranteed: the system records location only at clock-in times; it does not monitor movements between one site and another.
+Privacy is guaranteed: the system records location only at clock-in times; it does not monitor movements between sites.

 GDPR Documentation Ready for Any Audit